Danielle D' Onfro

 Academic Publications and Works in Progress

-Limited Liability Property (in draft).
+Limited Liability Property.
+38 Cardozo L. Rev. __ (forthcoming).
 By examining the property-like interests in corporate capital structures from equity up through senior-secured debt, this article shows that secured debt holders have accumulated limited liability protections that are at odds with their claim to a direct property interest in their collateral.
 This article proposes realigning secured lenders’ liability with their property claims and explores how such a fix would impact lending markets.

 Rethinking Windfalls (in progress).
 With the rise of sophisticated risk modeling, hedging transactions, and insurance, defining windfalls has become more complicated.
 This piece seeks to redefine windfalls for the modern era and reexamine our traditional efforts to tax these seemingly unearned gains.